nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 **Ready to go!**

 Now you're all set to start managing your tasks!
-Feel free too refer to our [Features](#4-features) section below for details of each command.
+Feel free to refer to our [Features](#4-features) section below for details of each command.

 ## 3. User Interface